python/cpython/Doc/library/__future__.rst

 *OptionalRelease* records the first release in which the feature was accepted.

-In the case of a *MandatoryRelease* that has not yet occurred, *MandatoryRelease* predicts the release in which the feature will become part of the language.
+In the case of a *MandatoryRelease* that has not yet occurred, *MandatoryRelease* predicts the release in which the feature will become a part of the language.

 Else *MandatoryRelease* records when the feature became part of the language; in